Os-droid-hash/OOP-final-project--FundWise/README.md

 * Input validation is basic and may not handle all edge cases
 * File handling uses a simple text format instead of a database
 * The system is designed for single-user interaction
+* Each applicant can complete up to four installment payments.
+Upon completion of the fourth installment, the system automatically updates the status to ‘Completed’.

 ---